ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 process a specific set of data and weights files.
 When the application runs it will read a config file into a ska::pst::common::AsciiHeader that is passed into the constructor of this class.
-When the instance of this class is created it will create an instance of both a FileReader and a StatProcessor
+When the instance of this class is created it will create an instance of both a DataWeightFileBlockLoader and a StatProcessor

 Sequences